henrique-rauen/credit_card/README.md

 ![Distribution](assets/side_side.png "Side by Side comparison")
 <br>
 <br>
 That's definitely better, but the graphs are not on the same scale.
 Sure, we can still find differences and get insights from those, but it's not so easily visible and requires a little bit of experience.
-Despite all that, some of the previous insights have become clearer, `Total_Trans_Ct` clearly has a different shape for customers who churned for example.
+Despite all that, some of the previous insights have become clearer, `Total_Relationship_Ct` clearly has a different shape for customers who churned for example.
 But we can still do better visualizing, let's try to improve even more.
 <br>
 <br>
 ![Distribution](assets/as_one.png "Both Graphs as one")